Scalable and Approximation-free Symbolic Control for Unknown Euler-Lagrange Systems: Symbolic Control for VCZ System

 \subsubsection{Reach-Avoid-Stay (RAS) Specification}

 Consider a reach-avoid-stay (RAS) specification $\phi$ defined for the system $\mathcal{S}$, and a fixed VCZ radius $\lambda \in \R^+$.
-The objective is to construct a modified specification $\phi_\lambda$ that represents a tightened version of the original task.
+The objective is to construct a modified specification $\phi_\lambda$ that represents a modified version of the original task.